 Regarding the energy storage, although the technology is still a bit immature to be fully profitable, during the webinar it was concluded that it is a very positive aspect that specific incentives are introduced for the first time for renewable energy projects that include storage.

 Next AleaSoft webinar, in 2021

 The next webinar organised by AleaSoft will be held in 2021 and it will be the second part of the series “Prospects for the energy markets in Europe from 2021”.
 The meeting will take place on January 14 in English and Spanish.
-On this occasion, there will be the participation of speakers from the consulting firm PwC, to analyse the PPA contracts for large consumers, in addition to the evolution of the energy markets and the financing of the renewable energy projects.
-The speakers will be Alberto Martín, Energy Sector Consulting Manager at PwC, Reyes Gómez, Energy Sector Legal Services Manager at PwC and Oriol Saltó i Bauzà, Manager of Data Analysis and Modelling at AleaSoft.
-The subsequent analysis table will also include Antonio Delgado Rigal, CEO of AleaSoft and Óscar Barrero, Partner responsible for Energy Sector Consulting at PwC.
+On this occasion, there will be the participation of speakers from the consulting firm PwC Spain, to analyse the PPA contracts for large consumers, in addition to the evolution of the energy markets and the financing of the renewable energy projects.
+The speakers will be Alberto Martín, Energy Sector Consulting Manager at PwC Spain, Reyes Gómez, Energy Sector Legal Services Manager at PwC Spain and Oriol Saltó i Bauzà, Manager of Data Analysis and Modelling at AleaSoft.
+The subsequent analysis table will also include Antonio Delgado Rigal, CEO of AleaSoft and Óscar Barrero, Partner responsible for Energy Sector Consulting at PwC Spain.